The MDAQMD Governing Board

 A: The agenda and other meeting materials are typically available one week prior to the meeting and are posted here and at the District offices.
 If you would like to obtain copies of agenda documents or additional information on a particular agenda item, contact The Executive Office at (760) 245-1661 ext.
 6244.

 Q: How do I testify at meetings or submit public comment?

 A: You may testify on a particular item on the agenda at the time that item is being discussed before the Board.
 You may also testify on a non-agenda item under the general “Public Comment” period.
 You will need to fill out a “Public Comment Form” available in the Board Chambers and give it to the acting Clerk of the Board.
 The Chair will call your name at the appropriate time and you will be required to step up to the microphone and testify.
 The Chair has the discretion to give you additional time if the issue is complex or if the Board has questions.
 If you have prepared written comments along with your testimony, bring an adequate amount of copies with you to give to the acting Clerk of the Board along with your “Public Comment Form” and each member will receive a copy.
 After all testimony on a proposed rule has been heard, the Chair will close the public hearing and the Board Members will vote on the item.

 Q: What if I Can’t Attend?

 A: Written comments regarding an item on the Board agenda should be sent to the Executive Office at the District, and must be received at least one calendar day prior to the meeting date.

 Q: What about ADA Accommodations?

-A: In compliance with the Americans with Disabilities Act, if special assistance is needed to participate in the Board Meeting, please contact Deanna Hernandez, Executive Office Manager, during regular business hours (we are closed every other Friday) at 760.245.1661 ext.
+A: In compliance with the Americans with Disabilities Act, if special assistance is needed to participate in the Board Meeting, please contact The Executive Office, during regular business hours (we are closed every other Friday) at 760.245.1661 ext.
 6244.
 Notification received 48 business hours prior to the meeting will enable the District to make reasonable accommodations.